 - University of Miami Miller School of Medicine

-Urine biomarkers that currently are approved or are under development are discussed in this topic.
-The clinical presentation and initial diagnosis of bladder cancer, the rationale and overall approach to screening high-risk populations, and the approach to surveillance in patients who have been treated for non-muscle invasive disease are discussed separately.
-(See "Clinical presentation, diagnosis, and staging of bladder cancer" and "Screening for bladder cancer" and "Treatment of primary non-muscle invasive urothelial bladder cancer".)
+Urine biomarkers that currently are approved or under development for urothelial cancer are discussed in this topic.
+The clinical presentation and initial diagnosis of bladder cancer, the rationale and overall approach to screening high-risk populations, and the approach to surveillance in patients who have been treated for non-muscle-invasive disease are discussed separately.
+(See "Clinical presentation, diagnosis, and staging of bladder cancer" and "Screening for bladder cancer" and "Treatment of primary non-muscle invasive urothelial bladder cancer", section on 'Posttreatment surveillance'.)

 Urine biomarkers have potential applications in individuals in whom bladder cancer is suspected based upon the presence of hematuria, overactive bladder symptoms, or an unusually high risk of tumor.
 Urine biomarkers may also have a role in detecting recurrences in patients who have been treated for non-muscle-invasive disease.
 They may also be used in the evaluation of upper tract radiographic abnormalities and for monitoring patients after treatment of ureteral or renal pelvic transitional cell carcinoma.

 ●Initial diagnosis – The diagnosis of bladder cancer commonly is suggested by the presence of hematuria, which may be either gross or microscopic.
 However, hematuria is frequently seen in a wide range of benign conditions.
 The diagnosis of bladder cancer ultimately requires a histologic diagnosis, which usually comes from a biopsy that is obtained at cystoscopy.
 Cytology may provide strong evidence for the presence of malignancy, and a positive cytology should prompt further investigation.
-Urine biomarkers could have a significant role in determining which individuals require cystoscopy as well as determining those who might need evaluation of the upper urinary tract.
-(See "Malignancies of the renal pelvis and ureter" and "Etiology and evaluation of hematuria in adults" and "Clinical presentation, diagnosis, and staging of bladder cancer", section on 'Diagnostic approach'.)
+Urine biomarkers could have a significant role in determining which individuals require cystoscopy, as well as determining those who might need evaluation of the upper urinary tract.
+(See "Clinical presentation, diagnosis, and staging of bladder cancer", section on 'Initial evaluation'.)

 ●Surveillance – Patients who have been treated for non-muscle-invasive bladder cancer are at risk for recurrence in the bladder as well as for the development of urothelial tumors in the renal pelvis, ureter, or urethra.
-These patients thus require prolonged follow-up.
-(See "Treatment of primary non-muscle invasive urothelial bladder cancer".)
+These patients, thus, require prolonged follow-up.
+(See "Treatment of primary non-muscle invasive urothelial bladder cancer", section on 'Posttreatment surveillance'.)